vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

 ```

-Now, let me explain what is going on here.
-These methods let you yield an evenly split slices of the Iterable you pass.
+Let me explain what is going on here.
+Using these methods, you can slice these massive lists into small, manageable lists.

-Using this is pretty straightforward as well.
+## Usage

 ```python